 Act out a scene

 This is another super way to help bring the story to life.
-Students work in groups, taking on the roles of the characters.
-They could either word for word act out the story as described in the book, or they improvise and add their own reactions, delving a little deeper into the narrative and the characters.
-This is a great way to allow students to empathise with the characters and it really helps them to understand their motivations and reactions.
+Students work in groups, taking on the roles of the characters and perform key scenes in the story.
+They could either word for word act out the story as described in the book, or they improvise and add their own reactions, delving a little deeper into the narrative and the main character and supporting characters.
+This is a creative way to allow students to empathise with the characters and it really helps them to understand their motivations and reactions. it can also help students to see the major events in the story in different ways and from another point of view.

 As well as acting out the story, students could also do this by using puppets, such as with a finger puppet or creating their own with cut out on a popsicle stick.
 Decorate a cardboard box with two sides removed as your story setting scene.
 This will act as your ‘stage’ for the puppet performance.